kui-shell/KuiNotebookBuilder/README.md

    set `OFFLINE=true`.
 (Coming soon: quick builds for a hosted client/server architecture)

-If you clone the repository, then this process is slightly simplified:
+A suggested usage is to instantiate this template repository once per desired web application.
+This lets you store the `config.d` elements (application name, set of notebooks) on a per-app basis.
+Also, if you clone the repository, this process is slightly simplified:

 ```sh
 ./build.sh /tmp/bundles $PWD/config.d offline